Cookiee20/Solarion-Chronicles/README.md

 # Solarion-Chronicles

 This is an adventure game based off of the Stardew Valley heart event.
 You will need to download the Music.mp3 provided in order to run this program!
+You will need to import colored library (pip install colored).